Alex Carapetis: Solo

 In 2015, Alex began further work on an as-yet-to-be-titled solo project, performing under the name Young Pirate.
 He is currently working on his first solo EP which will feature original compositions and key guest vocalists and rappers.

 Endorsements

-Carapetis is currently endorsed by US brands SUPRA shoes, KR3W Denim and Wildfox.
+Carapetis is currently endorsed by US brands SUPRA shoes, KR3W Denim, Wildfox and SONOR Drums.
 He has previously worked with Vans and Diesel.